 Welding and Installation

 Weld neck flange performance is only as good as the butt weld quality and alignment control.
-In critical systems, the weld procedure is typically qualified (WPS/PQR), and alignment tolerances are controlled because even small high-low (internal misalignment) can become a fatigue hot spot.
+In critical systems, the weld procedure is normally qualified, and alignment tolerances are controlled because even small internal misalignment can become a fatigue hot spot.

-- Preparation: Clean bevels; verify bevel angle and land per WPS.
-Remove scale/oil to prevent lack of fusion.
+- Preparation: clean bevels and verify bevel angle and land

-Engineering case (fit-up / alignment failure): A high-pressure steam line developed a leak after a short runtime.
-Investigation showed flange face out-of-square and internal misalignment at the butt weld, causing gasket seating issues plus cyclic bending at the hub.
-Corrective action: re-cut and re-bevel, align with internal clamp, re-weld to WPS, then RT + flange-face perpendicularity check before final bolt-up.
+Engineering case: A high-pressure steam line leaked shortly after startup.
+Investigation found flange-face out-of-square and internal misalignment at the butt weld, causing poor gasket seating and cyclic bending at the hub.
+Corrective action was to re-cut, re-bevel, re-align, re-weld, and verify both RT and face perpendicularity before final bolt-up.

 Pressure and Strength

-Weld neck flanges are the default choice when the piping system must tolerate bending moments, thermal cycling, and high consequence of leakage.
-They do not “increase” ASME class rating by themselves, but they dramatically improve how the joint behaves under real-world load combinations (pressure + bending + vibration).
+Weld neck flanges are the default choice when the piping system must tolerate bending moments, thermal cycling, vibration, and a high consequence of leakage.
+They do not increase class rating by themselves, but they improve how the joint behaves under real-world combined loads.

 | ASME B16.5 Pressure Class | Engineering Interpretation |